Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Introduction

 Intuitively, the differences between \sr and the iterative procedure of \lsr can be described via an analogy to resolution-mapping techniques in fields like geographic or demographic analysis~\cite{reso}.
 Figure \ref{fig:res} shows a hierarchy of resolution from low to high of a terrain-height map that is analogous to the hierarchy of relations in \lsr.
 An efficient approach like \lsr would start from the lowest resolution and iterate toward the highest resolution.
 In each iteration, it starts with the 16 highest squares in the current resolution and expands those squares into the next resolution, and, among those, selects the 16 highest squares.
 This approach diversifies the final result in the highest resolution and thus, captures the irregularities of the terrain.
 On the other hand, \sr is analogous to simply looking at the highest square (the blue square) in the lowest resolution and analyzing its height in the highest resolution.

 The former resolution-mapping approach only works when each resolution is not downscaled too drastically to the next lower resolution---otherwise, the search within each higher-resolution square takes too long.
-For example, going from 64x64 to 4x4 resolution has a downscale factor of 256 since 5376 pixels are partitioned into 16 squares.
-On the other hand, going from 64x64 to 32x32 resolution has a downscale factor of only 4.
-Therefore, analogously, the hierarchy of relations in \lsr requires a partitioning algorithm that: \begin{itemize}[topsep=1pt,leftmargin=*] \item Efficiently produces a large number of partitions/groups, e.g., typically about 0.1\%-10\% of the number of tuples (so a downscale factor between 1000 and 10).
+For example, the downscale factor from 64x64 to 4x4 resolution is 256 since 5376 pixels are partitioned into 16 squares.
+On the other hand, going from 64x64 to 32x32 resolution has a downscale factor of 4.
+Analogously, the hierarchy of relations in \lsr requires a partitioning algorithm that: \begin{itemize}[topsep=1pt,leftmargin=*] \item Efficiently produces a large number of partitions/groups, e.g., typically about 0.1\%-10\% of the number of tuples (so a downscale factor between 1000 and 10).
 A typical \kd partition used in \sr \cite{brucato} has a downscale factor of $n/g$ where $n$ is the relation size and $g$ is the fixed number of groups (at most 1000), which explains why \kd is not particularly suitable for \lsr when $n$ is large; and \item Supports fast group-membership determination for arbitrary tuple values (not necessarily appearing in the relation), as needed for efficient execution of \lsr. \end{itemize}

 We, therefore, provide a novel partitioning algorithm, \dlv (\adlv), that satisfies these requirements.
 The advantages of \adlv over standard partitioning algorithms such as $k$-means~\cite{kmean}, hierarchical clustering~\cite{hiearchy}, and $k$-dimensional quad-trees~\cite{kdtree} are (1)~its ability to run under limited memory, (2)~its cache-friendliness, and (3)~its high parallelizability.
 Importantly, \adlv is a \textit{dynamic} scheme, which allows it to refine its partitions in response to outliers, i.e., to the shape of the distribution of the tuple's attributes: in our stylized example, a \adlv partition on the 64x64 resolution can isolate high peaks into their own groups to maintain low variance within groups. \adlv minimizes attribute variance to implicitly ensure that similar tuples are grouped together.